yupswing/akifox-asynchttp/README.md

            // NOTE: Always 'text/plain' in JAVASCRIPT
            var contentType:String = response.contentType;

-           // The response content length (in bytes or char) var contentLength:Int = response.contentLength;
+           // The response content length
+           var contentLength:Int = response.contentLength;

            // Tells if the response.content is String or Byte